odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

 Once the developments have stopped for the custom modules and the implemented features have been challenged to remove redundancy and unnecessary code, the next step is to request an upgraded test database.
-To do so, follow the steps mentioned in :ref:`upgrade/request-test-database`, depending on the hosting type of your database.
+To do so, follow the steps mentioned in :ref:`upgrade-request-test`, depending on the hosting type of your database.

 The purpose of this stage is not to start working with the custom modules in the upgraded database, but to make sure the standard upgrade process works seamlessly, and the test database is delivered